NEONScience/NEON-Data-Skills/_posts/LIDAR/2014-10-27-lidar-data-rasters-in-R.md

 First select plots that are also represented in our centroid layer.
 Quick test - how many plots are in the centroid folder?

+	#extract only the field data that have plot id's that are in our centroids layer
     insitu_inCentroid <- insitu_dat[insitu_dat$plotid %in% centroids$Plot_ID,]

-Next, list out plot id results. how many are there?
+	# How many plots are there?
     unique(insitu_inCentroid$plotid)

 Finally, find the max stem height value for each plot.
 We will compare this value to the